501. ADMINISTRATIVE AND SUPPORT SERVICES GOAL

 It is the policy of the Library to provide equal opportunities in all its activities in a manner that will not discriminate against any contractor or subcontractor because of race, religion, creed, national origin, age, sex or handicap.
 It is also the policy of the Library to provide maximum opportunity to minority and women business enterprises (M/WBE) to ensure their participation in the performance of Library contracts for the procurement of supplies and materials, construction projects, professional services, and any other services required by the Library.

-For purchases of good and services, a preference will be given to M/WBE and local businesses.
+For purchases of goods and services, a preference will be given to M/WBE and local businesses.
 The Library Director shall establish goals for M/WBE and local business selection, and report to the Board at least annually on the goals for M/WBE and local business selection.

 M/WBE Program Administration